Master of Arts in Interdisciplinary Digital Knowledge Economy Studies (MA IDKES)

 This degree is designed to meet the needs of policymakers, regulators, operators, communications managers in large and small organisations, user and consumer groups, NGOs, and others involved in or affected by ICT sector policy and regulation.
 The degree provides participants with an opportunity to improve their professional skills and/or refocus their expertise through:

 - expanding and updating their knowledge of ICT ecosystem and digital knowledge economy policy, regulation and practice

 - conducting intensive investigating a research problem and producing a full-length Master's dissertation

 Who should participate?

 This degree is designed for middle- to senior-level managers and practitioners working in the broad electronic communications and ICT sector across the African continent.
-The sector includes telecommunications and electronic communications operators; the IT industry; the broadcasting and digital audio-visual content services sector; trade unions; regulatory associations; government policy departments, including communications, trade and industry, science and technology; science councils; university teaching departments; consumer advocates, and development sector entities.
+The sector includes telecommunications and electronic communications operators; the IT industry; the broadcasting and digital audio-visual content services sector; trade unions; national electronic communications regulators and regional regulatory associations; government policy departments, including communications, trade and industry, science and technology; science councils; university teaching departments; consumer advocates, and development sector entities.

 The candidate completes a Master's dissertation, based on original research, under the supervision of a member of the LINK Centre's teaching and research team.

 SLLS8009A: Dissertation: Interdisciplinary Knowledge Economy Studies (full year): ZAR29,550